exo-lang/exo/examples/quiz1/README.md

 ## Solution

-Before calling `replace_all(p, avx_instrs)`, you need to set the buffer memory types to AVX2, because `replace_all` is memory-aware and will only replace code chunks with instructions that have matching memory annotations.
+Before calling `replace_all(p, avx_instrs)`, you need to set buffer memory annotations to AVX2, because `replace_all` is memory-aware and will only replace code chunks with instructions that have matching memory annotations.

 Add the following code before the call to `replace_all`: